snooty7/BrawlStars/README.md

 # BrawlStars
 Convolutional Neural Network bot for navigating in Brawl Stars Android Game.

-There will be a youtube tutorial soon i promise. :)
+There will be a youtube tutorial soon i promise. :bowtie:

 How does this script works?